isomerpages/govtech-corp/media/technews/_posts/2020-12-03-post-Digital Health Passport joins the fight against COVID19.md

 portable repository of medical documents for citizens.</p>
 <p>Verification is fast and easy, users can automatically access their digital
 records via SingPass and present it to officials via QR code when required.</p>
-<p>Because of the open nature of blockchain, health records are also tamperproof
+<p>Because of the open nature of blockchain, health records are also tamperproof.</p>
-(we’ve explained how blockchain works in a previous article about degrees and diplomas; read that&nbsp;<a href="https://www.tech.gov.sg/media/technews/losing-your-educationa-certs-a-thing-of-the-past" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">here</a>).</p>
 <h3>Put into action in 2 Months</h3>
 <p>Time is of the essence during a pandemic, and the development of the Digital
 Health Passport definitely reflects the urgency required.
 The project started